Ordinance or Law Coverage Explained: Do You Need It?

 Don't Set It and Forget It

-Revisit your ordinance or law limit any time you increase your dwelling coverage, after a major local code update, or when your home reaches the 20–30 year mark.
-Construction costs are rising sharply in 2026, which means your rebuild exposure — and your code-compliance gap — is likely growing too.
+Revisit your ordinance or law limit any time you increase your dwelling coverage, after a major local code update, or when your home reaches the 20-30 year mark.
+Skilled-labor shortages and ongoing tariff pressure continue to push construction costs higher in 2026, with composite cost indexes up 6.8% over the prior 12 months in early 2026.
+New California codes (effective January 2026) and Florida's HB 715 roof rules are real-world examples of why this gap can grow quickly.

-For broader coverage context, it's also worth reviewing your loss of use coverage, since a full rebuild triggered by ordinance compliance could leave you displaced for months longer than a standard repair would.
+For broader coverage context, also review how to calculate the right amount of home insurance, since a full rebuild triggered by ordinance compliance could leave you displaced for months longer than a standard repair would.

 Frequently Asked Questions